 Throughout the building, you will see many example of the Colonial Spanish style such as hand-painted walls and ceilings, ornate tiles and rich decorations.

 The entrance to Santa Barbara County Courthouse is free.
 All you need to do is to take an elevator to the top of the El Mirador Tower that has an observation platform.

 Climbing to the top of this historic building will show you the bird-eye view of the city.

 After taking in the views, check out the intricate murals, furnishings and other parts of the interior dating back over 100 years.

 Address: 1100 Anacapa Street, Santa Barbara

 12. Lobero Theater

-Enjoying a performance at the historic Lobero Theater is one of the best places to visit in Santa Bárbara for culture buffs.
+The historic Lobero Theater is one of the best places to visit in Santa Bárbara for culture buffs.